Pennsylvania : 2025-2026 Regular Session : BILL HB1167

 Section 3.
 Prohibited activity.

 The Pennsylvania State Police or a sheriff shall immediately issue a cease-and-desist order when cloud seeding or polluting atmospheric intervention is suspected.
-The cease-and-desist
+The cease-and-desist order under this section shall have the weight of a court order and any violation shall be punished in accordance with section 5.

 Section 4.
 Notice to cease Federal or foreign-approved programs.

-(a) Notice.--Government and armed forces projects must meet all the requirements of this act.
-If an activity deemed hazardous by this act has been approved, explicitly or implicitly, by the Federal Government, the Pennsylvania State Police or a sheriff shall issue a notice to the appropriate
+(a) Notice.
+Government and armed forces projects must meet all the requirements of this act.
+If an activity deemed hazardous by this act has been approved, explicitly or implicitly, by the Federal Government, the Pennsylvania State Police or a sheriff shall issue a notice to the appropriate Federal agency that the activity cannot lawfully be carried out within or over this Commonwealth.

-(b) Implementation.--The Pennsylvania State Police or a sheriff is authorized to and shall implement this act, determining whether violations have occurred and, if deemed necessary, shall refer potentially prohibited activity to the Air National Guard.
+(b) Implementation.
+The Pennsylvania State Police or a sheriff is authorized to and shall implement this act, determining whether violations have occurred and, if deemed necessary, shall refer potentially prohibited activity to the Air National Guard.

 Section 5.
 Penalties and enforcement.